Ten Reasons to Choose Organic

 3. Enjoy better taste

 Try it!
-Organically grown foods generally taste better because nourished; well-balanced soil produces healthy, strong plants.
+Organically grown foods generally taste better because the nourished, well-balanced soil produces healthy, and strong plants.
 This is especially true with heirloom varieties, which are cultivated for taste over appearance.

 4. Avoid GMO